-Expenses may not exceed the maximum limits shown on the contract budget.
+Expenditures must not exceed the maximum limits in the contract budget.

-1.4 Unspent Funds
+1.4 Unspent Program Funds

-CONTRACTOR shall return any unspent program funds to the COUNTY, unless otherwise permitted by the contract.
+CONTRACTOR must return any unspent program funds to the COUNTY, unless otherwise permitted by the contract.
 In addition, the COUNTY will determine the disposition of unspent program funds upon termination of the Agreement.